Classic Buttery Croissant Recipe

 For the Butter Layer:

-1. In a small bowl, combine warm water, warm milk, sugar, and yeast.
-Let sit for 5–10 minutes until foamy.
+• In a bowl, mix warm milk, sugar, and yeast.
+Let it sit for 5–10 minutes until foamy.

 3. Laminate the Dough: